typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

 These type tests should be specific and precise.
 It is important, for example, to guarantee that an API element never *accidentally* becomes `any`, thereby making many things allowable which should not be in the case of function arguments, and "infecting" the caller's code by eliminating type safety on the result in the case of function return values.
 For example, the `expect-type` library's `.toEqualTypeOf` assertion is robust against precisely this scenario; addon authors are also encouraged to use its `.not` modifier and `.toBeAny()` method where appropriate to prevent this failure mode.

-To be safe, these tests should be placed in a directory which does not emit runtime code -- either colocated with the library's runtime tests, or in a dedicated `type-tests` directory.
+To be safe, these tests should be placed in a directory which does not emit runtime code—either colocated with the library's runtime tests, or in a dedicated `type-tests` directory.
 Additionally, type tests should *never* export any code.

 [dtslint]: https://github.com/microsoft/dtslint
 [tslint]: https://github.com/palantir/tslint